yurtsiv/rfid-scan-tracker/README.md

 python3 server.py
 ```

-It will start listening to incoming messages, log those to the console and collect information on card scannings comming from terminals.
+It will start listening to incoming messages, log those to the console and collect information on cards scanning comming from terminals.

 ### Running the client on a terminal